rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 On 29th Morning, we went for Practice Swim.
 [Rajaram Talav](https://goo.gl/maps/fxMoTsvV8pLdeZ3G8) is the Swim venue for the race and Expo / T1 / T2 were all on the short climb side of the lake.

 As it was first open water swim after 2 years, I grabbed a swim buoy and entered water.
 From the first stroke, it felt comfortable.
 Water was cold but comfortable.
 I felt no panic, no cold water shock.
 I did a nice easy 200m round of the lake and came out.
-Till this time, I was undecided if wetsuit is needed or not.
-After this swim, (which was without wetsuit), I decided - No Wetsuit needed!
+After this swim, (which was without wetsuit), I decided - No Wetsuit needed for the race day!

 Swim done, we got the bike out from the car, did a 5” ride to confirm brakes and everything is ok. it was.
 As Expo and Bike Check-in was open, we decided to check-in the bikes.

-The expo was nice.
-Bike Mechanic was available, and there were stalls from Garmin, On the Run Nutrition Bars, another stall where you could purchase Swim Buoys.
-We quickly got Race Bib and bag.
+The expo was well organized.
+There were various stalls - Garmin / On the Run Nutrition Bars / Swim Buoy stall.
+A Bike Mechanic was also available.
+We went to athlete check-in, showed ids and got Race Bib and bag.
 The bag is very nice and sturdy.
 From the check-in counter, we moved to bike area (it is all in same place) and racked our bike.

-Overall expo was very nicely organized.
-Only disappointment was no Covid Protocols were followed anywhere  - No checking of RT-PCR, People roaming without Masks, No checks if only athletes are going.
+Strangely, there were no Covid Protocols were followed anywhere  - No checking of RT-PCR, People roaming without Masks, No checks if only athletes are going.
 None of the guidelines mentioned in the Race Guide were enforced.

 Evening was spent chilling - relaxing with friends over small drink and lot of good food.

-{% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_PreRace03 (Bike Rack 2).JPG" description="20220130_KolhapurTri_PreRace03 (Bike Rack 2)" %}
+{% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_PreRace03 (Bike Rack 2).JPG" description="Racking the bike" %}

 #### Race Morning

 I prefer my race morning to be calm and organized.
 Everything was packed the night before.

-Waking up at 4:45 am, I freshen up and had light breakfast - one banana, energy bar and caffeine pill.
+Waking up at 4:45 am, I wore my trisuit and had light breakfast - one banana, energy bar and caffeine pill.

 After reaching the race venue, I went through the usual checklist:

 * Filled Air in Tyres.
-Kept to 100 psi.
+Kept it to 100 psi.
 * Fixed Water Bottle.
 I was carrying 2 water bottles, each with Gatorade + Salt
-* Mounted Garmin Cyclocomputer on the bike
+* Mounted Garmin CycloComputer on the bike
-* Arranged stuff for Bike and Run Transitions.
+* Laid down stuff for Bike and Run Transitions.

 All done, clicked some selfies with the friends.

-{% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_PreRace (With Maitreyi Rohan).JPG" description="20220130_KolhapurTri_PreRace (With Maitreyi Rohan)" %}
+{% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_PreRace (With Maitreyi Rohan).JPG" description="With Maitreyi and Rohan)" %}

-{% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_PreRace (With Sujoy Sonia DG).JPG" description="20220130_KolhapurTri_PreRace (With Sujoy Sonia DG)" %}
+{% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_PreRace (With Sujoy Sonia DG).JPG" description="With Sujoy Sonia and DG)" %}

-{% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_PreRace (With Sujoy).JPG" description="20220130_KolhapurTri_PreRace (With Sujoy)" %}
+{% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_PreRace (With Sujoy).JPG" description="With SuBoy)" %}

 ### Swim [1.9km]

 Swim line-up was at 6:30am with race start at 6:45am.

-{% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_Swim01.JPEG" description="20220130_KolhapurTri_Swim01" %}
+{% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_Swim01.JPEG" description="Waiting at the start line" %}

-At 6:30am, speaker voice alerted us to gather at the bank of the lake.
-We quickly lined up.
-Organizers briefed us again about the swim loop.
+At 6:30am, we were alerted by announcement to gather at the lake bank.
+After we lined up there, organizers briefed about the swim loop.
 The swim loop was L shape - go 350m straight, right turn for 600m and then come back the same path.

-Briefing done, we waited for 5” for first rays of sunlight to hit the lake.
+All done, now was the small wait for 5” for first rays of sunlight to hit the lake.
 That moment was very serene.
 I was calm.
 I took the swim buoy as precaution as no open water swim for 2 years. .

-{% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_Swim04 (The course).JPEG" description="20220130_KolhapurTri_Swim04 (The course)" %}
+{% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_Swim04 (The course).JPEG" description="The course" %}

 Swim start was little rough - about 30 people swimming together.
 I quickly realized that swim buoy was not a dumb idea.
 First of all, It was slowing me down.
 And then there were ropes laid all through the route, which was a good measure.
 So, swim buoy was not  needed.
 But anyway, too late in the game.
 It was not even my own swim buoy but borrowed from a friend.
 Otherwise I would have unlatched it and continued with out it.